karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 - No false alarms for honest headers: an honest header (which is by definition actually valid) must never appear as invalid.

 - Never too many missed alarms: no adversary can mint a chain of apparently-valid headers that has `k` or more headers after its intersection with any honest chain within the stability window.
   (TODO Is this constraint overly-precise?)

+- (Compare that pair to the "Why use the Honest Chain Growth window as the Ledger's Stability Window?" question in `HardWonWisdom.md`.)

 Roughly: the rule is to not (at all) underestimate the honest chain growth and to not (TODO "significantly" or "at all"?) over-estimate the adversarial chain growth.